awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 + AWS Direct Connect performs inbound packet filtering to validate that the source of the traffic originated from your advertised prefix\.

 The following outbound routing policies apply:
-+ AS\_PATH is used to determine the routing path, and AWS Direct Connect is the preferred path for traffic sourced from Amazon\.
++ AS\_PATH and Longest Prefix Match is used to determine the routing path, and AWS Direct Connect is the preferred path for traffic sourced from Amazon\.
 + AWS Direct Connect advertises all local and remote AWS Region prefixes where available and includes on\-net prefixes from other AWS non\-Region points of presence \(PoP\) where available; for example, CloudFront and Route 53\.
 + AWS Direct Connect advertises prefixes with a minimum path length of 3\.
 + AWS Direct Connect advertises all public prefixes with the well\-known `NO_EXPORT` BGP community\.
 + If you have multiple AWS Direct Connect connections, you can adjust the load\-sharing of inbound traffic by advertising prefixes with similar path attributes\.
 + The prefixes advertised by AWS Direct Connect must not be advertised beyond the network boundaries of your connection\.
 For example, these prefixes must not be included in any public internet routing table\.
-+ AWS Direct Connect does not re\-advertise customer prefixes to other customers that have been received over AWS Direct Connect public virtual interfaces\.
++ AWS Direct Connect keeps prefixes advertised by customers within the Amazon network\.
+We do not re\-advertise customer prefixes learned from a public VIF to any of the following:
+  + Other AWS Direct Connect customers
+  + Networks that peer with the AWS Global Network
+  + Amazon's transit providers

 ## Public virtual interface BGP communities<a name="bgp-communities"></a>